Abbreviate words only if a reader would quickly recognize the abbreviation. These

 bible when used as a nonreligious term.

-Use quotation marks to set off the names of books.
-Exceptions include the Bible and
+Use italics to set off the names of books.
+Exceptions include the Bible and books

 Braniff Graduate Building